jxmot/esp8266-PCF8574/README.md

 In addition to regular old dart games I think I'll add some of these features along the way -

 * Record player & game statistics in a database for later analysis.
 * Skill honing games, games and challenges designed to make you(or me!) a better dart player.
-Statistical data could also be save and analyzed.
+Statistical data could also be saved and analyzed.
 * Auto-heckling & cheering, let's say you're playing a game of *Cricket*.
 And you're trying to close out the 19's.
 If you hit the triple the game could congratulate you via a text-to-speech module, or if you keep missing it could also heckle you!